Indian Athletics: Controversies

 AFI has been under pressure for the last several years due to doping scandals.
-The entire 4 × 400 m women's relay that won gold in the 2010 Commonwealth Games were tested positive for anabolic steroid.
+The entire 4 × 400 m women's relay that won gold in the 2010 Commonwealth Games tested positive for an anabolic steroid.

-The governing body's selection process for international teams have received public criticism.
+The governing body's selection process for international teams has received public criticism.
 PU Chitra, Ajay Kumar Saroj and Sudha Singh were excluded from the 2017 World Championships in Athletics despite being eligible for entry by the International Association of Athletics Federations (the global governing body).
 Chitra lodged an appeal to the Kerala High Court in July 2017, though she was ultimately excluded as the court's request for inclusion was beyond the selection cut-off date.
 Commentator KP Mohan believed the right decision had been made to not include Chitra and several other Asian champions, given their low international ranking at that time, though he stated the controversy could have been avoided if the AFI had made its selection criteria clear before the start of the athletics season.

+Anti-Doping

+Athletics Integrity Unit (AIU) has placed AFI in its highest rating of Category A along with Russia, Belarus, Ethiopia, Kenya, Nigeria and Ukraine as part of the list of nations with an "extremely high" risk of doping.